wmira/react-render-wrapper/README.md

 react-render-wrapper
 =======================

 A easy to use factory wrapper for react components.
-If you don't use jsx then

 ```javascript
 //instead of having something like below